-Date Revision # Reason for Revision process (e.g., source water first, then treatment, then distribution).
+Date Revision # Reason for Revision Aug.
+28, 2018 Jan.
+24, 2019 0 Appendix issued; the drinking water description was originally included within the main body of Haileybury and New Liskeard Drinking Water and Distribution Systems Operational Plan (revision 5, dated September 8, 2017).
+Updates based on revisions to DWQMS (e.g. removal of critical upstream or downstream processes, separation of systems that provide primary and/or secondary disinfection and systems that do not, for systems that are connected to another system with different owners, must now include which system is relied upon to ensure the provision of safe drinking water).
+Moved order of system description to follow the process (e.g., source water first, then treatment, then distribution).
 Updated the Raw Water Characteristics table with more current data and added temperature and pH results.
 Made minor updates to the raw water and water treatment descriptions.
 Revised the distribution description to include the components and the new pressure zone.
 Updated the Haileybury Reservoir diagram to reflect recent upgrades.
-Jan.
-24, 2019 1 Raw Water Supply - changed the number and operation of the low lift pumps.
+Raw Water Supply - changed the number and operation of the low lift pumps.
 Water Treatment - explained the purpose of the raw water chemicals and corrected how the water is directed through he filters.
 Sep.
 30, 2019 2 Added a flow control valve (FCV) after the raw water flow meter to the Haileybury water treatment plant process flow and instrumentation diagram and extended the waste line from the two sedimentation tanks.
 Added a pressure transmitter to the Zone 4 discharge line on the reservoir diagram.
 Oct.
 2, 2020 3 Updated Step 1.1 and 1.5 to include the community of North Cobalt.
 Revised Step 1.2 to indicate that the raw water is continuously monitored for selected parameters, to include the threat of harmful algae blooms and updated the raw water characteristics in table to include average data from 2014 to 2019.
 Revised Step 1.3 to indicate that the treated water is continuously monitored for selected parameters and added a new section - Control Systems.
 Updated Step 1.5 to include valve and hydrant information for the distribution system.
 Updated the water plant process flow diagram to show the bar screens.
 Aug.
-24, 2021 4 Changed the word river to lake in Section 1.2 - Operational Challenges And added fuel tank volumes to the description of the generators to Section 1.3 - Emergency Power.
-Sep.
-1, 2022 5 Updated section 1.2 to include flow control for the raw water flow meter.
-Updated the Raw Water Characteristics table in section 1.2 to include data from 2020 and 2021 and removed data from 2014 and 2015.
-Added microcystins to the table.
-Updated section 1.3 to indicate that the 3 high lift pumps are equipped with variable frequency drives (VFDs)
+24, 2021 4 Changed the word river to lake in Section 1.2 - Operational Challenges